d12frosted/elpa-mirror/gnu/consult-readme.txt

  :description: Fine-grained configuration for special requirements
  :end:

- *NOTE:* Consult allows fine-grained customization of individual commands.
-This configuration feature is made available for experienced users with special requirements.
+ *NOTE:* Consult supports fine-grained customization of individual commands.
+This configuration feature exists for experienced users with special requirements.
+ There is the [[https://github.com/minad/consult/wiki][Consult wiki]], where we collect further configuration examples.

  Commands and buffer sources allow flexible, individual customization by using the =consult-customize= macro.
 You can override any option passed to the internal =consult--read= API.
-The [[https://github.com/minad/consult/wiki][Consult wiki]] already contains a few useful configuration examples.
+The [[https://github.com/minad/consult/wiki][Consult wiki]] already contains a numerous useful configuration examples.
 Note that since =consult--read= is part of the internal API, options could be removed, replaced or renamed in future versions of the package.